It can keep you up at night and often prevents you from doing the things you love.

 Instead of popping handfuls of pills that don’t give you lasting relief, I tell my patients about a natural supplement that is such an effective solution to chronic pain.

-Boswellia, white willow bark, ginger, and green-lipped mussel extract are also great for defeating pain.
-Since pain is often triggered by inflammation, these natural anti-inflammatories inhibit pro-inflammatory mediators in the body, especially leukotrienes.
-But unlike drugs, long-term use of boswellia doesn’t cause cardiovascular or gastrointestinal problems.
+Since chronic pain is often triggered by inflammation, these natural anti-inflammatories inhibit pro-inflammatory mediators in the body, especially leukotrienes.
+But unlike drugs, long-term use of of these pain relievers doesn’t cause cardiovascular or gastrointestinal problems.

 Chrubasik JE, et al. Evidence of effectiveness of herbal antiinflammatory drugs in the treatment of painful osteoarthritis and chronic low back pain.
 Phytotherapy Research.
 2007;21:675-683.